-COMMENCING at a point on the North right-of-way line of a street known as Industrial Park, (n/k/a Industrial Blvd. and having a 100-foot right-of-way), which said Point of Beginning being North 76 degrees 57 minutes 00 seconds West, a distance of 300.00 feet, from the Eastern boundary corner of the Property now or formerly owned by the Atlanta Dairies (as shown per Plat of Survey thereof recorded in Plat Book 06, Page 52, aforesaid records) and the West right-of-way line of a proposed street, n/k/a Hogan Industrial Blvd (having a 100-foot right-of-way), said Point may also be located on that certain Plat recorded in Plat Book 07, Page 132, aforesaid records; running thence from said Point of Beginning, North 76 degrees 57 minutes 00 seconds West, along the North right-of-way line of Industrial Blvd., a distance of 325.00 feet, to a point; running thence and leaving said right-of-way, North 13 degrees 03 minutes 00 seconds East, a distance of 450.00 feet, to a point located on the property line of the Property now or formerly owned by the Estate of C. L, Carroll, deceased; running thence South 76 degrees 57 minutes 00 seconds West, a distance of 450.00 feet, to a point located on the property line of the said Atlanta Dairies; running thence South 13 degrees 03 minutes 00 seconds West, a distance of 450.00 feet, to a point located on the property line of the said Atlanta Dairies; running thence South 13 degrees 03 minutes 00 seconds West, a distance of 450.00 feet, to a point of the said Atlanta Dairies; running thence South 13 degrees 03 minutes 00 seconds West, a distance of 450.00 feet, to a point of the said atlanta Dairies; running thence South 13 degrees 03 minutes 00 seconds West, a distance of 450.00 feet, to a point on the North right-of-way line of Industrial Park, a/k/a Industrial Blvd., and being the Point of Beginning.
+COMMENCING at a point on the North right-of-way line of a street known as Industrial Park, (n/k/a Industrial Blvd. and having a 100-foot right-of-way), which said Point of Beginning being North 76 degrees 57 minutes 00 seconds West, a distance of 300.00 feet, from the Eastern boundary corner of the Property now or formerly owned by the Atlanta Dairies (as shown per Plat of Survey thereof recorded in Plat Book 06, Page 52, aforesaid records) and the West right-of-way line of a proposed street, n/k/a Hogan Industrial Blvd (having a 100-foot right-of-way), said Point may also be located on that certain Plat recorded in Plat Book 07, Page 132, aforesaid records; running thence from said Point of Beginning, North 76 degrees 57 minutes 00 seconds West, along the North right-of-way line of Industrial Blvd., a distance of 325.00 feet, to a point; running thence and leaving said right-of-way, North 13 degrees 03 minutes 00 seconds East, a distance of 450.00 feet, to a point located on the property line of the Property now or formerly owned by the Estate of C. L, Carroll, deceased; running thence South 76 degrees 57 minutes 00 seconds West, a distance of 450.00 feet, to a point located on the property line of the said Atlanta Dairies; running thence South 13 degrees 03 minutes 00 seconds West, a distance of 450.00 feet, to a point located on the property line of the said Atlanta Dairies; running thence South 13 degrees 03 minutes 00 seconds West, a distance of 450.00 feet, to a point located on the property line of Industrial Park, a/K/a Industrial Blvd., and being the Point of Beginning.